 The Centers for Medicare and Medicaid Services (CMS) and private payers have updated their regulations during the pandemic.
-CMS changes will remain in effect until the end of the public health emergency (PHE), which is expected to last through the end of 2021.
+CMS changes will remain in effect until the end of the public health emergency (PHE), currently July 15, 2022.
 Private payer policies vary and you need to check with them on a regular basis to make sure you are in compliance.

 During the COVID-19 national emergency, certain provisions of HIPAA will not be enforced for covered health care providers utilizing telehealth services.
 This allows clinicians some flexibility to utilize technologies that may not be fully compliant with HIPAA rules.
 For example, a clinician may use the private video chat functions in common apps, such as Facebook Messenger, Zoom, or Google Hangouts.
 However, public-facing apps (e.g., Facebook Live, TikTok) are not allowed.
 Read the full notification of enforcement discretion here.

 Commercial insurance rules regarding telemedicine vary by state.
 Check with the individual payer or your state medical society for the most up to date guidance.
 You can also encourage your patients to check with their insurance provider for information on coverage of telemedicine visits.